MrEumel/ion-trap-simulation/README.md

 The practical purpose of such a simulation is to determine reasonable parameters that allow for the extraction of electrons created within the trap through the use of a divergent magnetic field.
 This divergent magnetic field can be activated and modelled as needed within the program settings.

-This is currently still a work in progress.
+This is currently a work in progress.